-I think I could count on one hand the amount of people who uttered that allusive C word my way.
+I think I could count on one hand the number of people who uttered that allusive C-word my way.

-With both my my pregnancies we kept it as our little secret for a good 4 months.
-It helped that I didn’t ever really look pregnant until I was about 6 months and even then I could pass for having just ate all the pies.
+With both my pregnancies we kept it as our little secret for a good 4 months.
+It helped that I didn’t even really look pregnant until I was about 6 months and even then I could pass for having just eaten all the pies.

-Anyway we are now some 7 months into our newly sized family and yes it been hard, at times so bloody hard, It was complicated by baby 2s arrival being 2 months early and requiring a 5 week hospital stay, plus several readmissions and general poor health but all in all it is not as hard as I thought it would be, and let’s face it going from no baby to one baby is the hardest transition!
+Anyway, we are now some 7 months into our newly sized family and yes it has been hard, at times so bloody hard, It was complicated by baby 2s arrival being 2 months early and requiring a 5-week hospital stay, plus several readmissions and general poor health but all in all it is not as hard as I thought it would be, and let’s face it going from no baby to one baby is the hardest transition!

 The best way I think I can describe having two babies with 11 months between them is the good the bad and the ugly so here goes…